Marianne Williamson: ‘There’s A Well-Strategized Effort To Smear Me’

 As Newsweek notes, Williamson attracted additional media attention during the CNN democratic debate on July 31, when she laid out a reparations plan for the descendants of slaves.
 During the debate, Williamson also called President Donald Trump a “dark psychic force.”

-Her performance had an impact on viewers, according to data, given that Williamson was the most Googled candidate after the debate, despite receiving less speaking time than anyone else on the stage.
+Her performance had an impact on viewers, according to data.
+This was given that Williamson was the most Googled candidate after the debate, despite receiving less speaking time than anyone else on stage.

-The self-help author is yet to qualify for the third debate, however.
+The self-help author is yet to qualify for the third debate.
 In order to do so, she needs to register at least two percent support in at least four DNC-approved polls.